invest-it/linum/translation-script/README.md

 To install the required packages run <code>pip install -r requirements.txt</code>.

-Before running the script you need to add the *translator-config.json* to the same directory as the _translation.py_ file.
+Before running the script you need to add the *translator-config.json* to the same directory as the _translate.py_ file.
 There you have to add following json: <br>
 ```yaml
 {
    "auth_key": "YOUR_PERSONAL_DEEPL_AUTH_KEY",